Achu-Worifung/You-ve-Got-Mail/readMe.md

-Sure!
-Here's the updated README with the "Building the Application" section removed:

----

-# YouGotMail - Email Deletion Application
+## YouGotMail - Email Deletion Application

 **YouGotMail** is a JavaFX application that allows users to delete emails from their inbox within a specific date range.
 The application connects to a Gmail account using IMAP and provides an interface for selecting the range of emails to be deleted based on the date.
 The user can enter their credentials and the range for email deletion.